The IIC’s annual Communications Policy and Regulation Week comprises our flagship events:

 He holds a Ph.D from Delft University of Technology in the Netherlands, an MBA from the University of Cape Town and a B.Ed from the University of Johannesburg.

-Ann LaFrance is a partner in the New York office of Squire Patton Boggs, where she co-chairs the global Data Privacy and Cyber Security Practice and is a senior member of the Firm’s international communications law practice.
-Until September 2019, Ms LaFrance was a partner in the Firm’s London office, where she worked extensively on EU telecommunications, internet, data privacy and cyber security matters for more than two decades.
-Her experience covers a broad range of issues affecting the provision of digital services in the EU, the United States and emerging markets in the Middle East and the Caribbean.
+Ann LaFrance is a senior partner in the New York office of Squire Patton Boggs and a founding member of the Firm’s global Data Practice.
+She is also an active participant in the Firm’s Communications Law Practice.
+Her experience covers a broad range of issues affecting the provision and regulation of advanced digital services and applications in the United States, Europe, the Middle East and the Caribbean.

 Anna Brakey was appointed a Commissioner of the ACCC in December 2020.
 She is also an Associate Member of the Australian Communications and Media Authority.